Let’s Talk About Tax – Sole Trader Tax Explained

 Tax.
 One of the most important aspects of a sole trader’s life, but also one of the most confusing, overwhelming and kinda scary.
 There’s taxable income, GST, PAYG, BAS…

-Hold tight – our resident accountants have made it easier to digest with these bite-sized info-nuggets. (yum)
+Hold tight – our resident accountants have made it easier to digest with these bite-sized info-nuggets (yum) on Tax for Sole Traders and Freelancers.

-As a sole trader, you are still paying the same amount of tax as you did in your full-time gig, it’s just that now it’s not taken out of your weekly paycheck – you are responsible for managing it.
-To figure out the exact amount, you can use these tools from the ATO.
+As a sole trader, you are still paying the same amount of tax as you did in your full-time gig, it’s just that now it’s not taken out of your weekly pay check – you are responsible for managing it.
+To figure out the exact amount, you can use these income tax tools and information on the ATO website.

 Your taxable income is the difference between your accessible income and your deductions: accessible income being the money you make in the financial year, and the deductions being your expenses.